nanodesigns/download-via-email/readme.txt

 = For how long the link will be valid? =

 By default any link that is generated for an email address would be valid for 12 hours only

+= What happen to the email addresses got by the form? =

+The email addresses are saved in database, and is visible in the admin menu page

+= Does the plugin deletes its data on deletion? =

+Yes, the plugin deletes all its data on uninstallation

 == Screenshots ==